Thewhite33/banking-api/README.md

 This project is an Express.js API that provides endpoints to retrieve bank and branch details from a MongoDB database.
-The data is imported from a CSV file into MongoDB, and the API allows users to search for banks and branches by name.
+The data is imported from a CSV file into MongoDB, and the API allows users to search for banks and branches by name by providing the necessary endpoint.

 ## Features